alex-isv/solutions-engineering/Nvidia/Nvidia_GPU-Operator_in_SUSE-Rancher_stack/Building _Nvidia_GPU_driver_container_image.md

 > [!NOTE]
 > This guidance is not providing any support.
 > Steps are publicly available from Nvidia Github page [gpu-driver-container for sle15](https://github.com/NVIDIA/gpu-driver-container/tree/main/sle15), but modified with the latest versions.
+These steps were validated for Nvidia GPU A100 and H100.
 >
 >
 ## Purpose